magma/magma/docs/readmes/howtos/network_probe.md

 ## Overview

-The Network Probe solution allows a Magma operator to provide standardized lawful interception X2 and X3 interfaces as described in ETSI TS 103 221-2 (https://www.etsi.org/deliver/etsi_ts/103200_103299/10322102/01.04.01_60/ts_10322102v010401p.pdf).
+The Network Probe solution allows a Magma operator to provide standardized lawful interception X2 and X3 interfaces as described in [ETSI TS 103 221-2] (https://www.etsi.org/deliver/etsi_ts/103200_103299/10322102/01.04.01_60/ts_10322102v010401p.pdf).
 This feature takes advantage of the rest API (swagger) to provide the X1 interface.

-Standarized X1 interface is provided through an external solution.

 ## Architecture